open-xml-templating/docxtemplater/docs/source/faq.rst

 You will need angular-expressions version 1.1.0 which adds the `isIdentifierStart` and `isIdentifierContinue` properties.

-You can fix this issue by adding the characters that you would like to support, for example :
+You can fix this issue by adding the characters that you would like to support, for example:

 .. code-block:: javascript